 208.787.2338 - fax 208.787.2332

 I believe that Access Tours continues to be the only service providing tours in this country for slow walkers and wheelchair users.
-If you do an Internet search using 'disabled tours', 'handicap tours' or 'wheelchair tours', many things show up, but not actual tours.
-So I'm always astonished that there aren't more folks clamoring for our Western tours, or even others.
+If you do an Internet search using 'disabled tours', 'handicap tours' or 'wheelchair tours', many things show up, but not actual tours in the U.S.

-Some of you have been coming back for these tours nearly as long as I have been running them and others not so long, but all of you who have enjoyed them have made it worth while for me.
+Some of you have been coming back for these tours for many years and others not so long, but all of you who have enjoyed them have made it worthwhile for me.
 Providing you with the opportunity to get out and enjoy the West, doing things that are unusual and, often, things that you might not have thought you could do, has been a wonderful experience.
 A number of you have become good friends, and others special acquaintances.
 Thank you for coming along on the rides!

 All Journeys have secret destinations of which the traveler is unaware.Contiki